Breast Reduction – Female

 Where is the surgery performed and how long does it take?

 Breast reduction is performed in our office operating room with discharge home the same day.
-The operation takes from three and one half hours for smaller sizes to as long as five hours for very large breasts.
+The operation takes from three and one half hours for smaller sizes to as long as five hours or more for very large breasts.
 The surgery is performed entirely by Dr. Hidalgo.

 What type of anesthesia is used?

 General anesthesia is required.
 A board certified anesthesiologist is present for the entire procedure and uses state-of-the-art monitoring equipment.

 Can other procedures be done at the same time?